sebk69/small-orm-forms/README.md

 ## Documentation

-You can find the documentation here : https://small-iceberg.dev/index.php/Small_ORM_forms
+You can find the [documentation](https://github.com/sebk69/small-orm-doc)